Joe Namath: College career

-Professional football career

 In 1964, despite suffering a nagging knee injury in the fourth game of his senior year at Alabama, Namath limped through the undefeated regular season to the Orange Bowl.
 The cartilage damage to Namath's right knee later designated him class 4-F for the military draft, a deferment from service during the Vietnam War.
+Namath was eleventh in the voting for the 1964 Heisman Trophy, which was won by quarterback John Huarte of Notre Dame.

+Professional career

 In late 1964, the then still separate NFL and upstart AFL were at the height of their bidding war, and held their respective drafts on the same day, November 28.
 Namath was a first-round draft selection by both leagues: the St. Louis Cardinals selected him 12th overall in the 1965 NFL draft, while the Jets made him the first overall pick in the AFL draft.

 When meeting with executives of the Cardinals, Namath's salary request was $200,000 and a new Lincoln Continental.
 While initially surprised at his demands, the Cardinals told Namath they would agree to his terms only if he would sign before the Orange Bowl, which would have made Namath ineligible to play in the game.
 The day after the Orange Bowl, he elected to sign with the Jets, under the direction of Sonny Werblin, for a salary of US$427,000 over three years (a pro football record at the time).
 Offensive tackle Sherman Plunkett came up with the nickname "Broadway Joe" in 1965, following Namath's appearance on the cover of Sports Illustrated in July.
+Namath would eventually be on the cover of Sports Illustrated 22 times.